aurorascharff/next16-commerce/STEPS.md

 - (Notice, these categories in the footer are also utilizing the donut pattern!
 We have this reusable and interactive ShowMore wrapper, and reusable categories).
 - The compositional power of server components, Categories is passed into this ShowMore, handles its own data.
 Both can be used freely all over the app.
 - Donut pattern can be used for anything, like carousels and modals more.
 Actually using it for this quick preview modal, showcase modal boundary donut pattern again.
-- Now we have a pretty good architecture, best practice RSC patterns, utilizing composition, which means we can move further to the last issue, the most fun.
-Remove boundary UI.
+- (Now we have a pretty good architecture, best practice RSC patterns, utilizing composition, which means we can move further to the last issue, the most fun.
+Remove boundary UI).

 ## Discuss dynamic issues